 If your IBS symptoms are persistently interfering with the quality of your life, make an appointment with your doctor to get a diagnosis and to rule out anything more severe than IBS.
 Some symptoms merit making an appointment immediately, as they may indicate a more serious condition, such as colon cancer, although IBS itself does not cause cancer (1,3,4).
 Symptoms demanding immediate attention include:

 - Severe abdominal pain that continues after passing gas or a bowel movement (3)

-Because IBS symptoms are often a part of other conditions, it can be difficult to arrive at a diagnosis.
-Your doctor may refer you to a gastroenterologist to help manage your IBS symptoms, which can be achieved through a variety of methods, including supplements, dietary changes, exercise, and increased hydration.
+Because IBS symptoms are often a part of other conditions, it can be difficult to arrive at a diagnosis, with an average of 6 years before a doctor confirms it.
+Once diagnosed, your doctor may refer you to a gastroenterologist to help manage your IBS symptoms, which can be achieved through a variety of methods, including supplements, dietary changes, exercise, and increased hydration.
 If your IBS is more severe, medications can be prescribed to help.
 Every person is different and will respond to a different combination of treatments, but together with your doctor, you can find the right solution for your IBS symptoms (1,4).